Vivet-Software/Vivet.AI/README.md

 <br /><br />

 ## 📎 Appendix
+### 🔑 Licensing
+Vivet.AI has a dual license model with a community license for noncommercial use: [Polyform Noncommercial 1.0.0](https://polyformproject.org/licenses/noncommercial/1.0.0/).
+With this license Vivet.AI is free to use for personal/noncommercial use, A Commercial licenses, which includes support, is required for commercial use and can be purchased by sending a request to **licensing@vivetonline.com**

+You can read the full [Vivet.AI License](https://raw.githubusercontent.com/vivet-software/Vivet.AI/refs/heads/master/LICENSE) here.
+For guidance on setting up and using a commercial license, see [Licensing](#-licensing).
+<br /><br />

 ### ⚙️ Appsettings
 FIX: General about configuration, that most have default values that works for most cases.
 Fill out Endpoint, APikey, vector stores and the model names.